dudulins/gpghax/README.md

 >Disclaimer: THIS CAN BRICK YOUR CONSOLE.
 Don't use if you don't understand every piece of how it works.
 Most of the new code in lolhack.sh could not be tested due to unavailable hardware to do so.

-This uses lolhack, a payload launcher created by madmonkey.

-What if PlayStation Classic, but with a game library that's actually fun to play?

 # BACKUP YOUR SYSTEM!!!

 By editing the "lolhack.sh" you can enable partial or full backup/restore of your system.